 The information listed below is for reference purposes only.
 Be sure to follow the cement manufacturer's cure time schedule, as times can vary.
 Extreme heat, cold, and humidity will also have an effect.

-- Set time time required before the joint can be carefully handled - Cure time time required before the system can be hydrostatically pressure tested
+- Set time time required before the joint can be carefully handled

 Set Time Schedule